-Subject to conditions established by the conservation commission, a solid fence shall be provided as a visual and noise buffer set back from the rear lot line.
-The fence shall be designed with a band of landscaping on both sides and shall have a visually appropriate unobtrusive design.
-Visually unobtrusive, non-solid fencing may be used on the perimeter of the lot provided that there shall be no fence along the parkway.
+In the event that the parking lot abuts conservation land without a setback, and subject to conditions established by the conservation commission, a solid fence shall be provided as a visual and noise buffer.
+The fence shall be designed with a band of landscaping on either side and shall have a visually appropriate unobtrusive design.
+Visually unobtrusive, non-solid fencing may be used on the perimeter of the lot provided that there shall be no fence along the parkway and that if there is a fence along the rear lot line there shall be an appropriate break or breaks to provide trail access to any nearby conservation area.